• Deutsch

 "It shrinks down to a competition of space." - Prof. Marco Dozza

 Professor @ Marco Dozza (Professor of Active Safety and Road User Behavior at the Department of Mechanics and Maritime Sciences @ Chalmers University of Technology) spent the last weeks cycling through Europe from Sweden to Italy to collect data on traffic safety.
 The objective of this data collection is to make vehicles more intelligent to prevent further accidents between cyclists and cars in the future.
 When asked about the main hindrance of the mobility transition (that is to say: encouraging more people to shift to bicycle usage as opposed to private car usage), @ Marco Dozza answered with it being a behavioral problem.
-Routine human behaviour frequently stands in the way of choosing more sustainable forms of transportation.
+Routine human behavior frequently stands in the way of choosing more sustainable forms of transportation.

 Maria Deingruber (Deputy Chair of the German Cyclist Association (@ ADFC) Bavaria) shed light on the various potentials of bicycles and micro mobility, especially to improve mobility in urban areas.